saalaa/diamond/README.md

 A more complex way to run the tests is through calling `tox` in which case environment and dependencies are handled automatically.
-In `tox.ini` several Python versions can be configured as test environments but currently only Python 2.7 is supported.
+In `tox.ini` several Python versions can be configured as test environments (currently Python 2.7 and 3.5 are supported).

 Using this method still relies on `pytest` so these must be configured properly.
 It also expects the project to be `setuptools` -ready so that must be